Tag Archive: Pantomimes

 Video Licence and Editable Script included in above prices.

-To hire Sleeping Beauty, you can use the contact function at the top of this page or direct at antonynbritt@gmail.com
+For further details and to hire Sleeping Beauty, you can use either the contact function or direct at antonynbritt@gmail.com

 Photos from the Aldridge Musical Comedy Society 2018 production of Sleeping Beauty.